The Punisher (2004) - Fair or Foul Review

 Conclusion: Foul

 The Punisher has a few interesting traits that make it a mediocre hero film worth seeing, if only for the fact that it's an early superhero movie of the millennium before Batman came along and darkened everyone's day.
-It's a film that doesn't scream terrible like some of the comic book hero movies that came before it and after it.
+It's a film that doesn't scream terribly like some of the comic book hero movies that came before it and after it.
 However, The Punisher falls into foul territory due to ambitiously misguided story-telling, bland action, tone and character inconsistencies, and a shitty villain.
 I wasn't bored when I watched it, nor was I overly put off by it, but upon reflection of this middle-of-the-road film, I know that I have no interest in ever watching it again.